Internal Search Result Pages: Index or Noindex?

 FAQ

 • Should I noindex or canonical search results?: noindex.
 Canonical is for “this is the same content as another URL.”
-Search results are not duplicates of one master page; they are thin pages that should not exist in the index at all.
+Search results are not duplicates of one master page; they are thin pages that should not be in the index at all.

 • What about pagination of search results?: Same rule. noindex every page.
 The pagination itself is also noise.